combinator-ml/terraform-k8s-feast/README.md

 ### Launch Jupyter

 Once the component has launched, click on the Jupyter link.
-Feast does not have a UI by default.
+Feast does not come with a UI.
 You will use Jupyter to interact with Feast via its API.

 ### Example Notebook